namantw/carbon-text/README.md

 # carbon-text
-📃 A distraction and gorgeous text editor.
+📃 A distraction-free and gorgeous text editor.